 Can the holder of the CW visa change his/her employer or employment?

-Even if the worker does not change his/her employers, any changes in the conditions of the employment are a reason to file a new petition to maintain the validity of the CW-1 status.
+Even if the worker does not change his/her employer, any changes in the conditions of the employment are a reason to file a new petition to maintain the validity of the CW-1 status.

 Foreign workers who have CW nonimmigrant status will lose it if they break any of the terms which are defined in CW status.
 However, if the violation is only made by termination from employment, the worker will not be regarded to have violated the status if: